anupsahoo/anupsahoo.github.io/_posts/2020-04-14-anup-sahoo-create-a-chatbot-using-python.md

 root.mainloop()
 ```
 **Running the Chatbot**

-Now we have two separate files, one is the train_chatbot.py, which we will use first to train the model.
+Now we have two separate files, one is the `train_chatbot.py`, which we will use first to train the model.

-python train_chatbot.py
+`python train_chatbot.py`